 Bring Your Own Laptop: Bluetooth Mesh For Developers

 Martin Woolley works for the Bluetooth SIG, the technical standards body for Bluetooth.
-He is an industry veteran with over 30 years’ experience working with computers large, small and... getting smaller.
+He’s an industry veteran with over 30 years’ experience working with computers large, small and ….. getting smaller.
 He still has a Sinclair ZX81 somewhere.
-Martin was a part of the BBC micro:bit team and designed the micro:bit’s Bluetooth profile.
+He was a part of the BBC micro:bit team and designed the micro:bit’s Bluetooth profile.